MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 - **Clicked**: The number of users that clicked on the URL in the phishing message.

 - **Click Rate**: The percentage as calculated by "**Clicked** / **Inboxed**".
-This value is an indicator of the effectiveness of the campaign, and whether the recipients were able to identify the message as phishing and not clicking on the payload URL.
+This value is an indicator of the effectiveness of the campaign, and whether the recipients were able to identify the message as phishing and avoid clicking on the payload URL.

 - **Visited**: How many users actually made it through to the payload website.
 If there are **Clicked** values, but Safe Links blocked access to the website, this value will be zero.